How Lightbits Compares to Ceph Storage

 » The set-up of Ceph storage is relatively time-consuming, and sometimes the user cannot be entirely sure where the data is physically being stored.

-» It requires additional engineering oversight to implement and manage
+» It requires significant engineering resources and oversight to implement and manage

 While there is no denying the fact that Ceph is highly scalable and a one-size-fits-all solution, it has some inherent architectural loopholes.
 Ceph storage is not suitable for modern workloads for the following reasons: